House Hacking Calculator

 The World’s First House Hacking Calculator

 Or you can house hack a single-family home through roommates, Airbnb, foreign exchange students, income suites, storage space or any other way of generating income through your home.
+You may also house hack multifamily homes (2-4 units), live in one of those units, and let the tenants cover the mortgage.

 The more income you generate through your home, the better.
 If you can bring in 100% of your housing costs, then guess what – you live for free!